sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

 core_num records the number of cores required by the network.

-addr_mode records the network's address allocation mode, where 1 indicates the basic mode, and 2 indicates the io_alone mode.
+addr_mode records the network's address allocation mode, where 0 indicates the basic mode, 1 indicates the io_alone mode, 2 indicates the io_tag mode, and 3 indicates the io_tag_fuse mode.

 bmrt_get_network_info gets the information of a given network according to the network name.
 The interface is declared as follows: